First of all, you define the project name and project key (a human-friendly identifier that will uniquely identify your project).

 An easy way to plan a story manually is to open the Planning view and click on “…” and then on Plan, a new panel displaying all the estimated stories will appear and you can select all the ones you want to plan and then click on the Plan button.
 The list of stories appearing in the Planning view is the ordered list of estimated elements from the backlog.

-To help you getting started, the first release is automatically started.
+To help you get started, the first release is automatically started.

 To plan your stories in a new sprint, go to the Planning view and click on Plan.
 A modal will appear, displaying all the estimated stories you have in your backlog.
 Select the stories by clicking on each one you want to go in your sprint and then click on Plan again.
 Now you will see your planned stories when you go on the Task board view.